Best Email Marketing Blogs That Are Worth Your Attention

 • Expertise.
 Mailchimp are one of the pioneers of email marketing, they’ve been around since 2001 and possess a lot of knowledge about the industry.
 Their articles guide you through the process of creating an email campaign: email list building, segregation, automation, analytics and so on.
 Be warned that they’re self-oriented and you’ll probably find them a big deal if you use their product.

 • Case studies.
-They speak to people from various businesses to get a see how various e-commerce platforms work.
+They speak to people from various businesses to see how various e-commerce platforms work.

 • Original content.
 Mailchimp produces original content that ‘celebrates the entrepreneurial spirit’: podcasts, series, films.
 They also dive deep into macro trends of digital marketing.